kuhn-ruess/cmdbsyncer-docs/docs/basics/accounts.md

 - They allow you to filter which objects are used in a specific export.
 - Some types have additional behavior: if the type is set to **Host**, any imported entry with an invalid hostname is rejected and logged as an error rather than saved silently.

+### Import name checks

+Two options under **Object Settings** control how strictly imported names are validated.
+Both apply per account and are ignored for object accounts (an object's name is not a real hostname):

+- **Check for valid hostname** (on by default): reject imported hosts whose name is not RFC-valid.
+- **Require FQDN** (off by default): reject imported hosts whose name is not a fully-qualified domain name (must contain a dot).

+These replace the former global `CHECK_FOR_VALID_HOSTNAME` and `REQUIRE_FQDN` local config settings; `cmdbsyncer sys self_configure` warns you to migrate if either is still set in `local_config.py`.

 ## Additional Configurations

 ![Account additional fields example](img/account_fields.png)